ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Retrieve a List of Group Configurations by Filters ## {#collection-resource-fetch}

-The Administrator can send a FETCH request to the group-collection resource, in order to retrieve the list of the existing OSCORE groups that fully match a set of specified filter criteria.
+The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.

+The Group Manager MUST prepare the list L to include in the response as follows.

+1. The Group Manager prepares a preliminary verion of the list L, as specified in {{collection-resource-get}} for the processing of a GET request to the group-collection resource.

+2. The Group Manager applies the filter criteria specified in the FETCH request to the list L from the previous step.
+The result is the list L to include in the response.

 When custom CBOR is used, the set of filter criteria is specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{iana-ace-groupcomm-parameters}}.
 Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).
 A valid request MUST NOT include the same entry multiple times.